-CT TOWN to TOWN VOTER APPLICATION RECEIPT:

-Applicant completes this receipt.
+CT TOWN to TOWN VOTER APPLICATION RECEIPT: Applicant completes this receipt.
 Agency stamps and returns this receipt to applicant.

-Name Date of Birth Agency Date Stamp Below

-Address Where you Live

-Numb er and Street, Apartment Number

-5 r Town, State, Zip Code fficial by: applicant (or)someor e other than applicant.

-- Contact the registrar of voters in ye pplication is approved by the registrars of vo our town if you do not receive confirmation i e other than the applicant are subject to mail- n 3 weeks.
+NameDate of Birth A D (C) D 1 Address Where you Live Agency Date Stamp Below Number and Street, Apartment Number City or Town, State, Zip Code Application delivered to admitting official by: applicant (or)someon e other than applicant. - You are not an elector until your application is approved by the registrars of voters in your town of residence. - Contact the registrar of voters in your town if you do not receive confirmation in 3 weeks. - Applications delivered by someone other than the applicant are subject to mail-in deadlines.

-4. Admission of Members of the Armed Forces
+6. Admission of Members of the Armed Forces

-a.
-Any current member of the armed forces or any former member of the armed forces discharged within the calendar year may apply for registration in person up until 5:00 PM. on the last weekday before any regular election and primary.
+- a.
+Any current member of the armed forces or any former member of the armed forces discharged within the calendar year may apply for registration in person up until 5:00 PM. on the last weekday before any regular election and primary. - b.

-b.
 Members of the armed forces, merchant marines, religious or welfare groups or agencies serving with the armed forces, or civilians employed by the United States, or spouses or dependents of such persons who expect to be unable to appear in person to be admitted as electors may apply for absentee admission and the application must be received by 5:00 PM. on the last weekday before the election.
 The CT application for absentee admission (ED-20), should be used: however, members of the armed forces, merchant marines, and their spouses and dependents may use the Federal Post Card Application. (§9-26)

-5. Disabilities:
+7. Disabilities:

+A. Physical

-- A. Physical - (1) An authorized agent may fill out the voter registration card and sign by writing the name of the applicant followed by the word "by" and his/her own signature as authorized person. (§9-23g) - (2) Registrar of voters may admit permanently physically disabled persons at their place of residence, upon request. (§9-31a) This procedure is used for a person who, by reason of a major defect or infirmity of body, whether congenital or acquired by accident, injury or disease, is permanently physically incapacitated to a degree that prevents him/her and will continue to prevent said person from appearing in person at the office of the Town Clerk or Registrar of voters in the town where said person temporarily or permanently resides.
+- (1) An authorized agent may fill out the voter registration card and sign by writing the name of the applicant followed by the word "by" and his/her own signature as authorized person. (§9-23g) - (2) Registrar of voters may admit individuals with a permanent physical disability at their place of residence, upon request. (§9-31a) This procedure is used for a person who, by reason of a major defect or infirmity of body, whether congenital or acquired by accident, injury or disease, is permanently physically incapacitated to a degree that prevents him/her and will continue to prevent said person from appearing in person at the office of the Town Clerk or Registrar of voters in the town where said person temporarily or permanently resides.

-Within 10 days of the request, the registrar of voters shall notify the applicant of the day and hour at which an admitting official shall meet with the applicant at the temporary or permanent residence of the applicant. ($\frac{9-31a}{\& b}$)
+Within 10 days of the request, the registrar of voters shall notify the applicant of the day and hour at which an admitting official shall meet with the applicant at the temporary or permanent residence of the applicant. (§9-31a & b